 |Date||Tue 22 Sep & Thu 24 Sep, 2020|

 This evidence review course will be delivered through an interactive live video link where you will have the opportunity to engage with the presenter and other participants.
 You will be able to bring your ‘live’ research questions you are working on to this online course and work through it during the delivery.
 This online course will cover the following sequence of topics:

 - Framing and focussing your research question.

 - Finding relevant evidence using online databases and other tools.

 - Organising what you have found.

 - Judging the quality of evidence using evidence hierarchies and evidence assessment tools.

 - Synthesising evidence and presenting it for effective decision-making.

 This online course will combine presentations, including tips and tricks, from the course presenter, interactive discussions with other participants, and the ‘live’ application of the skills to research problems.

-In this evidence review course online you will gain the skills to effectively draw on research and evidence in your decision-making.
+In this evidence review course you will gain the skills to effectively draw on research and evidence in your decision-making.
 In particular, you will: